kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ##### Define JDBC datasource in config

-A JDBC datasource have to be defined with KumuluzeEE configuration framework.
-We specify datasource name and database connection properties with the following configuration keys:
+A JDBC datasource has to be defined with KumuluzeEE configuration framework.
+We have to specify the datasource name and the database connection properties with the following configuration keys:

 ```bash